XCSoar/XCSoar/doc/devsetup.rst

 official builds.

-For this, you need to make sure that WSL2 in installed in your Windows setup (required Windows 11 or a recent enough version of Windows 10).
+For this, you need to make sure that WSL2 in installed in your Windows setup (requires Windows 11 or a recent enough version of Windows 10).
 In addition you have to download and install *Docker Desktop for Windows*.

 Enter the directory ide/docker and start a container, which gets configured